 SCALE FORMATION AND DEPOSITS

-Common impurities in water may lead to scale or sludge deposits in boilers and cooling towers.
+Common impurities in water may lead to scale formation or sludge deposits in boilers and cooling towers.

 Scale and sludge deposits in boilers and cooling towers impede heat transfer, which leads to higher energy costs and can cause a loss of equipment operation and premature failure.